Frequently Asked Questions

 I accidentally created a paper wallet at one of Pelicoin's Bitcoin ATMs.
 What do I do now?

-Paper wallets are used as a safe way to store Bitcoin.
-If you've created one on accident (and you would like to move your Bitcoin to a digital wallet), you will need to import the private key to your preferred Bitcoin wallet.
-Email Pelicoin at firstname.lastname@example.org to receive instructions on how to import a paper wallet private key to a digital wallet.
+Paper wallets are used as a safe way to store Bitcoin offline.
+If you've created one on accident (and you would like to move your Bitcoin to a digital wallet), you will need to import the private key to your preferred digital Bitcoin wallet.
+While you can use almost any digital Bitcoin wallet to import your private key, Pelicoin has provided instructions on how to do so using some of the more common, user-friendly, mobile Bitcoin wallets.

 Should I send Bitcoin, or any other form of currency, to a stranger (or someone I met online) asking for it?